hwi/HWIOAuthBundle/Resources/doc/facebook-connect.md

 Facebook Connect
 ================

-This guide use Symfony 2.2 (and should work in 2.1 too) and use the [standard AcmeDemoBundle](https://github.com/symfony/symfony-standard/tree/2.2) as base.
-Assuming you have installed the bundle via Composer correctly.
+This guide bases on Symfony 2.1+ and the [AcmeDemoBundle](https://github.com/symfony/symfony-standard/tree/2.2).

 ## Configuration